tdudgeon/apiman-site/Readme.md

 1. provision of SSL keys (self signed for testing, real ones for production)
 2. how to generate integral backups of the entire system
 3. defining and documenting how to lock down security in a manner suitable for a production system
-4. how to brand the setup so that it looks the way you want

 # Status